christian-vorhemus/autcar/docs/5_Model_Training.md

 In this tutorial we are going to take a closer look at that happens when we train a machine learning model.
 As a prerequisite make sure you have some training data collected as described [here](4_AutCar_General.md#create-training-data) or [here](3_Autonomous_Driving.md#2-capture-training-data).

-##
+## The AutTrainer module

-We have training data, now let's see how we can use it.
+Suppose have training data, now let's see how we can use it.
 AutCar offers a module called _AutTrainer_ which provides several methods to help you with training a model.
 The first method we'll take a look at is `create_balanced_dataset()`.
 This method does two things: First, it balances the dataset.
 It's unlikely that we use all commands (move, left, right...) the same number of times.
 But to create an unbiased model, all classes should appear roughly uniformly. `create_balanced_dataset()` is **upsampling** the data by simply copying underrepresented classes.
 Second, the method also splits our data into a **training** and a **test** set.
 While data in the training set is used to train the model, images in the test set are only used to evaluate model performance.
 And for a meaningful evaluation we have to use data, the model has not seen before durng training.

 To create a balanced dataset, use the following code: